timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

 * I said:
   - "Awesome!
 Clojure is so cool.
-First we need some other stuff..."
+First we need to setup..."

 ---